 Well, seems to be saying.
 Wittgenstein was not what you’d call an accessible writer.
-His gnomic utterances are famously difficult to understand, even intuitively.
-Consistent with his view of the limits of literal thought he very rarely came straight out and said anything, preferring to use enigmatic aphorisms to suggest the paradoxical and the unspeakable.
-The problem is that although he lived an extraordinary life and gave marvellous expression to the extraordinary in life, he appeared to vacillate between a kind of transcendental idealism, in which a stupendous but intellectually inaccessible reality reigned, and straight — indeed extreme — idealism, or solipsism, the insane idea that nothing actually exists beyond the self.
-At this point his mysterious one-liners become flat-out mystifying.
+His gnomic utterances are famously difficult to understand.
+Consistent with his view of the limits of literal thought and his refusal to provide his readers with anything like a system, he very rarely came straight out and said anything, preferring to use enigmatically simple aphorisms to suggest the unspeakable or to direct his readers to the kind of direct experience that philosophers are constitutionally incapable of having.